By Miguel Ordoñez Reviewed by: Carles Doménech

 There’s also a potential bridge between the ECS and the microbiome concerning mood disorders.
 Take this 2020 study[5] on mice, which found that alterations of the microbiota in the intestines caused depressive symptoms.

-But, with the help of endocannabinoid signalling (aka activating its receptors), these depressive symptoms were shown to be reduced.
+But with the help of endocannabinoid signalling (aka activating its receptors), these depressive symptoms were shown to be reduced.
 This study is quite preliminary, but it sheds new light on a subject that has yet to receive sufficient study.

 How Could CBD Affect Gut Health?

-Multiple studies have investigated CBD’s potential effects on gut health.
+Some studies have investigated CBD’s potential effects on gut health.
 Let’s examine what we know so far.

-• CBD and Inflammation
+• CBD and Inflammatory bowel diseases (IBD)

 In a nutshell, inflammatory bowel disease is a condition wherein chronic inflammation occurs in the digestive tract.
 The two most common types of inflammatory bowel disease are ulcerative colitis and Crohn’s disease.